New Warriors (TV pilot): Marvel Cinematic Universe tie-ins

 Discussing the potential for New Warriors to connect to Cloak & Dagger in April 2017, Burke said that the two properties were "not particularly connected" given "their tones are so wildly different", adding, "There are many degrees of separation with where they fall in the Marvel universe.
 But anything is possible with Marvel."
 That July, Loeb said there were no plans to crossover the two series, nor to crossover them across networks with the similarly youth-oriented Marvel's Runaways on Hulu.
-He added that Marvel wanted New Warriors to find its footing before further connecting with other elements of the Marvel Cinematic Universe, saying, "You'll see things that comment on each other; we try to touch base wherever we can...
+He added that Marvel wanted New Warriors to find its footing before further connecting with other elements of the Marvel Cinematic Universe (MCU), saying, "You'll see things that comment on each other; we try to touch base wherever we can...
 It's being aware of it and trying to find a way for it to be able to discuss in a way that makes sense."